Architecture

 - Keyframe roughly every 2 seconds, or earlier when the receiver sends a PLI (Picture Loss Indication).

-VideoDecoder.swift is the symmetric VideoToolbox decode path.
-It builds
+The decode path is the symmetric VideoToolbox side.
+It builds its

-its CMFormatDescription from whichever parameter-set flavor came in
+CMFormatDescription from whichever parameter-set flavor came in on the

 Tailscale integration